BroadcomMFD/broadcom-product-scripts/ca-endevor/Automated-Test-Facility-for-Batch-Applications/README.md

 1)	Prepare your existing processors to recognize OPTIONS that request automated tests.
 This step addresses your existing Generate and/or Move processors:
     a)	A fetch for the element's options is necessary.
 If you do not already have one, then copy (or include) the content of `GET#OPTE` into your existing processor(s).
     b)	Copy or Include the content of `AUTOTEST` into your processor(s), placed after the fetch.
+    (Be sure that no sequence numbers are included in its content)

 2)  Copy `TEST#JOB` into a REXX library that will be accessed by your processors.